December 21, 2021

 (1) Allocate Resources Based on Impact

 First, expand recruitment.
-Over half of University Recruitment teams listed sourcing and converting a more diverse set of candidates as a top challenge to meeting their DEI goals.
+Over half of University Recruiting teams listed sourcing and converting a more diverse set of candidates as a top challenge to meeting their DEI goals.
 And with teams focusing on similar pools of students, this will continue to be a challenge.

 But, there are still multiple pools of candidates that remain overlooked.
 First-generation college students, students from community colleges, and older or returning students all tend to be more racially and socioeconomically diverse than other college students, but they’re frequently left out of company DEI initiatives.
 Expanding recruitment to these groups has the potential to have a large impact on increasing equity in hiring.